-MVCFS Intake Department receives referrals from the following agencies via phone calls, faxes, and encrypted emails.
-Most agencies initiate contact with the department by phone and communicate directly with our Intake Coordinator(s) to discuss client needs and current openings.
+MVCFS Intake Department receives referrals from the agencies below by phone, fax, and encrypted emails.
+Most agencies initiate contact by phone and communicate directly with our Intake Coordinator(s) to discuss client needs and current openings.

 Child Protective Services (CPS)